NinadBhoir07/Accoknox_assignment/README.md

 # Navigate to project directory
 cd dynamic-dashboard

-2. Install Dependencies
+Install Dependencies
 Using npm
 npm install
 # Or using yarn
 yarn install

-3. Configure Tailwind CSS
+Configure Tailwind CSS
 The project comes pre-configured with Tailwind CSS.
 If you need to customize: bash# Tailwind config is already set up in tailwind.config.js
 # PostCSS config is in postcss.config.js

-4. Start Development Server
 Start the development server
 npm run dev